cometa-rocks/cometa/backend/src/backend/ee/modules/rag_system/README.md

 - Uses ChromaDB for storing and retrieving document embeddings
 - Supports persistent storage of embeddings
 - Provides methods for adding, querying, and deleting documents
+- Lets ChromaDB handle embeddings internally to avoid dimension mismatches

 ### 2. Embedding Model

-- Uses IBM Granite Embedding model for generating embeddings
+- Uses Ollama with the `granite3.1-dense` model for ChromaDB's internal embeddings
-- Handles batching and error recovery for efficient processing
-- Supports CPU and GPU inference
+- No custom embedding generation is used - all embedding handled by ChromaDB
+- Consistent embedding generation across document ingestion and querying

 ### 3. Document Processor